Skip to main content

 • A monthly base fee

-• A Per Employee Per Month (PEPM) fee or a per payroll process fee
+• A Per Employee Per Month (PEPM) fee OR a per payroll process fee

 • Fees for each module you need (like payroll, time, or benefits)